 - The rough draft of Essay #1 and Essay #2 will not be accepted late since Canvas will distribute the drafts for the peer review workshop for each assignment.
 Not submitting the rough draft will lower the revision grade one letter grade (ten percentage points).
 Also, you will forfeit the points from the peer review workshop.

 - Many of your assignments require a computer (not smartphone) to complete, so be prepared ahead of time.

 - I highly encourage you to visit the Online Writing Center ("SRJC Tutoring" in the menu on the left side of our homepage) to get help on some area of at least your first paper in progress.
 Show the assignment to the instructor there and have a focus for your visit—something particular to have the instructor address.
 Complete the Writing Center form from the Modules section of our course page and get an electronic verification from the Writing Center for your visit.
 Complete and then submit the form to me before you submit the revision of your essay.
-You may earn five points of extra credit for one of your visits if you submit a completed Writing Center form and show verification of your visit.
+You may earn five points of extra credit for one of your visits if you submit a completed Writing Center form.
 Students who earn lower than a B- grade on the first essay are especially encouraged to visit the Writing Center in order to get help with their next essay prior to the due date.

 - Plagiarism—the undocumented use of someone else’s words or ideas—will result in a grade of F or 0 for the assignment, depending on the nature of the offense.
 Repeated plagiarism or any other academic integrity violation will result in an automatic F in the course and possible administrative action by the college.
 See SRJC’s Academic Integrity policy.